Wings & Roots

 It snowed lightly and we rested our eyes upon a snow-sprayed Äphar as we passed another reindeer herder’s cottage and set course for the lakes north of Låddebakte.
 We sipped coffee while on top of a small hill before beginning the climb upwards, closing in on the lakes.
 The lakes had ice on them and the wind was chilly.
 When we had built our camp we pushed on further and climbed Låddebakte’s highest point.
 The last sunlight of the evening spread over Rovdjurstorget (predator square) and on the horizon we could see Nammatj.
-We climbed the peak and took some time to look out over this fabulous landscape, something I warmly recommend everyone to do, although accept that we are not all designed to walk down in the light of a head torch on slippery rocks – an adventure in itself.
+We climbed the peak and took some time to look out over this fabulous landscape, something I warmly recommend while accepting that we are not all designed to walk down in the light of a head torch on slippery rocks – an adventure in itself.

 A few months later we were again at the cottage but this time on skis and in my hand I had the key to Axel Hamberg’s cottage.

 My first extended walk was completed in 2003.
 The walk started at Sweden’s southernmost tip and ended in Ytterhogdal three months later.
 Since then I have done several longer hikes in Sweden.
 Hemavan to Kilpisjärvi and Karlskrona to Treriksröset to name a few.
 In the spring of 2015, my mother told me that she wanted to do a once in a lifetime adventure before she got too old.
 We talked about it and in the summer of 2015 we embarked on our adventure.
 We walked the approximately 800km from St Jean Pied de Port to Santiago de Compostela along Camino Francés.
 We met people from all over the world and I realised that this is what I want to work with.
-We learned so much from each other when we dare to be ourselves and share our experiences and the lessons we have learned along the road.
+We learn so much from each other when we dare to be ourselves and share our experiences and the lessons we have learned along the road.